 - A conceptual reframing that improves alignment of organization objectives and measures with customer priorities.
 Emphasis is on achieving improvement in desired outcomes first, internal processes last.
-(See Steps 1-4 vs. 9 of the 10 Steps to Alignment).
+(See Steps 1-4 vs. 9 of the 10 Steps to Customer-Centered Excellence).

 - A set of management principles, especially relevant for: